Wildlife Garden panorama with a pond visible and the Museum building in the background

 Bee orchids

-Bee orchids in the Museum's Wildlife Garden.
+Bee orchids growing in our garden.
 These orchids thrive on disturbed ground and can pop up in lawns, road verges and even waste ground in towns.

 Our wildlife records